nginx-architects/njs-examples/module17.rst

 Reading subject alternative from client certificate [http/certs/subject_alternative]
 ====================================================================================

-Accessing arbitrary fields in client certificates.
+Mutual TLS is a one of many authentication methods supported by NGINX.
+NGINX Javascript enables us to access arbitrary fields in a client certificate to use for business logic like routing a request.

 **Step 1:** Use the following commands to start your NGINX container with this lab's files: